South Australian Consolidated Acts

 (d) an exploration licence;

-(a) exploring for minerals; or
+(a) prospecting for minerals; or

 "extractive minerals" means sand, gravel, stone, shell, shale or clay, but does not include—